 - 1. Submission of the application form and the \$65 application fee. - 2.
 An admission essay.
-An outline for this is included with the application form. - 3.
-Official transcripts from all previous colleges, universities, and professional schools.
-Confirmation of a statistics course is required. - 4.
+An outline for this is included with the application form. - Official transcripts from all previous colleges, universities, and professional schools. - 4.
 An official transcript of Graduate Record Examination (GRE) General Test scores.
 Test of English as a Foreign Language (TOEFL) scores are also required for applicants whose first language is other than English.
-See below for additional information on the GREs and TOEFL. - 5.
+See below for additional information on the GREs and TOEFL.
+The Commission on Graduates of Foreign Nursing Schools (CGFNS) Examination is also required for graduates of foreign nursing schools. - 5.
 Three references, on forms included with the application.